bluetoother/cc-bnp/README.md

 <br />

 <a name="errCodes"></a>
-##Error Message
+### 3.3 Error Message

-The error returned from BNP will pass to the callback as an error object with a message formatted in
+The error returned from BNP will pass to the callback as an error object.
+The error message is a string formatted as

 ```sh
     HciError(10): Synch conn limit exceeded
 ```

-, where 'HciError' denotes the type of error and the number 10 within the parentheses is the corresponding error code.
+, where 'HciError' denotes the type of error and number 10 is the corresponding error code.

-#### 1. HciError
+#### 3.3.1 HciError

 |Error code|Description|
 | ------------- | ------------- |
 |   1 | Unknown hci cmd |